 I obtained my degree in cultural and religious psychology at the Radboud University in Nijmegen, under the guidance of Prof. Dr. Jan van der Lans.
 In 2003 I obtained my PhD at Utrecht University, under the supervision of Prof. Dr. Trees Andree.
 In my PhD research I focused on the development of the concept of God in children raised in an intercultural and interreligious educational context.

-I have acquired expertise in the theory and methods of the Dialogical Self Theory and the Self Confrontation Method.
+I have acquired expertise in the theory and methods of the Dialogical Self Theory , the Self Confrontation Method, and Transactional Analysis.
 I expanded upon this expertise by completing a training to become a psycho-dramatherapist.

 In 2001 I started a private coaching and consulting practice, called ‘S-in-conversation’.
 The Dialogical Self Theory and the Self Confrontation Method serve as an important source of inspiration for my coaching and consulting activities, in combination with practical work forms derived from psychodrama methods.